 - 1. The building on-site would be abated of hazardous materials the sump's contents removed and properly disposed of and the sumps and adjoining areas cleaned and tested, the building demolished and properly disposed of; - 2.
 Regulated soils with impacts greater than SRS would be removed (from plating line area and from beneath the sumps); - 3.
-Soils would be stockpiled into suspect hazardous soils, and suspect non-hazardous (from the plating area low-level impacts, or sump area contingent upon field screening results) soils; - 4.
+Soils would be stockpiled into suspect hazardous soils, and suspect nonhazardous (from the plating area low-level impacts, or sump area contingent upon field screening results) soils; - 4.
 Stockpiled soils would be tested for waste characterization parameters; - 5.
 Stockpiled and characterized soils would be disposed of based on hazardous waste listing (beneath sumps soils) or characteristic (plating area soils); - 6.
-Non-regulated soils with PAH SRS exceedances and concrete from the demolished building foundations and floor slab containing PFAS would be reused as backfill in remedial excavations on the lot of origin and beneath the paving section but above the groundwater table; and - 7.
+Non-regulated soils with PAH SRS exceedances, soils in the upper 1.5 feet and outside of the remediation excavation areas, and concrete from the demolished building foundations and floor slab containing PFAS would be reused as backfill in remedial excavations beneath the paving section but above the groundwater table; and - 7.
 A GMP application would be prepared and groundwater would be managed under a GMP for an assumed period of 15 years at a proposed initial frequency of five wells, two times per year for two years followed by five wells, one time per year for three years and at a subsequent frequency of five wells one time per year for five years; summary reports to be prepared two times every five years.
 Analyses is for RCRA metals, nickel and PFAS.